kevinluk1/ColApt/README.md

 This program is built using React on the front-end and Express on the back-end for routing.
 You will need two terminal instances to spin up the services.
 One for the front-end and one for the back-end.
-If you are using just the microservice, you simply need to spin up the Express back-end.
+If you are using just the microservice, you simply need to spin up the Express back-end, and can safely ignore the front end.

+Spinning up the back-end:
 This can be accomplished by navigating to
 > expressAPI